ivlcic/neuroticla/result/corpus/README.md

 }
 ```

-For the convenience, an index file (EMMA_1mio-v1.0-index.cvs) was constructed from the corpus article files for quicker and easier:
+For convenience, an index file (EMMA_1mio-v1.0-index.cvs) was constructed from the corpus article files for quicker and easier:
 - Navigation
 - Sub-corpus selection
 - Statistic analysis